 Background Information - Edward H. Smith

-It should be noted that Ed is also intimately familiar with the civil legal process and its relationship to the self-serving interests of political factions and special interests; and the excessive costs and expenses of litigation that simply can not be afforded by a vast majority of American consumers and taxpayers.
-For this reason, Ed has also helped many clients get organized and prepared in order to dramatically reduce the legal costs associated with having been thrust into the legal arena.
+It should be noted that Ed is also intimately familiar with the civil legal process and its relationship to the self-serving interests of political factions and special interests; and the excessive costs and expenses of litigation that simply can not be afforded by a vast majority of American consumers, business owners, and taxpayers.
+For this reason, Ed has also helped many clients get organized and prepared in order to dramatically reduce the legal costs associated with being thrust into the legal arena.

 At this point in history, however, Ed believes that we are faced with a set of circumstances which dwarf the bank and market failures of the late '80s and early '90s; and which may be unparalleled in U.S. history.
 For this reason, he is currently spear-heading the expansion of The Due Process Advocate; a newsletter-styled publication distributed via free email subscriptions.
 The express purposes of The Due Process Advocate are to: (a) to expose and stop the proliferation of "government endorsed" actions and policies designed to remove due process rights from the common person to serve private interests and political agendas, and (b) to "arm" all Americans with the necessary insight, information and resources to protect their own well-being and property as envisioned by the 5th and 14th Amendments to the United States Constitution.